The Definitive Guide to the Best Wood Glues

 Polyurethane glue may be the dark horse of the wood adhesive world.
 This adhesive enlarges as it dries, filling any gaps in its wake.
 This unique feature establishes polyurethane as an excellent choice for tricky bonds that other adhesives can’t handle.

-Polyurethane impresses with its water-resistant qualities, labelling it as friendlier towards outdoor projects than its counterparts.
+Polyurethane impresses with its water-resistant qualities, making it friendlier toward outdoor projects than its counterparts.
 However, during the curing process, it expands and can get messy if not used cautiously.

 5. Hide Glue